w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 We can get data mainly in two ways

-By using *publicly available data* (datasets or databases) → someone collected them for us!
+By using *publicly available data* (datasets or databases)

+- Someone collected them for us!
 - They can be free or for a fee
 - The quality of the data made available must be checked